aptdnfapt/tmuxai/PLAN.md

 This approach aligns perfectly with the `aider` philosophy: it's a powerful, automated tool for the AI that "just works" in the background without any user or explicit AI intervention, providing crucial context for intelligent code assistance.

 ### 5. Enhanced Output Formatting
+  - Context Usage Bar: A behavioral prompt to show token usage after each response. ✅ DONE

 - **Problem**: Current AI responses in the chat pane can be large, unformatted blocks of text that are hard to read.
 - **Solution**: Improve the presentation of AI output.